The classic 8a at Loja in Andalucia - Vibraciones ...

 The airports of Malaga, Granada and Seville are all good access points.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Andalucia:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Andalucia:

 Andalucia is a sport climbers paradise.
 Beautiful, varied rock with the amazing setting of southern Espana.
 One could spend months climbing at El Chorro and never repeat the same route.
 El Torcal de Antequera was a wild place, with formations that reminded me of the City of Rocks in Idaho, only limestone.
 Grazalema is another area that sticks out in my mind with it sweeping orange walls, and the rural setting.
 As we toured around the province we saw amazing crag after amazing crag, many of which weren't even in the "guia".
 I see why Sharma spends his time in Spain, I would.....if I could.